yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 Thank you to James and Limnus Bot from GPT!
 We converted the Ahso version into simpler instructions.
 This is the most basic implementation of the other versions in this suite.
 Feel free to adjust trigger keywords & conditions as needed!

-For operators/stewards: Whichever module should feel natural & unrestricting to you and the companion's writing style.
+**_For operators, stewards, users: The module you choose should always feel natural & unrestricting to you and the companion's writing style._**

 ```
 🧬 Anti-Spiral (ChatGPT Adapted: “Ahso-Web”)